IELTS Essay Topics with sample answer.

 Model Answer 1: [Disagreement]

-In today’s world exploitation and exploration of natural resources, at its peak for the sake of personal benefit.
-This is an alarming situation and there is dire need of taking precautionary measures.
-Despite this, I do not agree to some extent to limit the use of modern products and encourage companies to make long lasting products.
-By doing so, we are compromising safety issues and depriving people to take benefits from the modern and advanced technology.
+In today’s world, many opine that exploration and exploitation of natural resources are at their peak for the sake of personal benefit and luxury, and there is a dire need for taking precautionary measures.
+However, I do agree that we need to limit the use of modern products and encourage companies not to continue their innovation.
+By doing so, we will compromise safety issues and deprive people to take benefits of modern and advanced technology while also limiting economic progress.

-To sum up, I would like to say that government should come up with pragmatic approaches to devising an alternative to natural resources than confiding people not to use latest and modern products.
+To conclude, governments should come up with pragmatic approaches to protect the scarce natural resources rather than confiding people not to use the latest and modern products which has even drastic impacts on our life and economic progress.

 [ Written by - Fahad Sultan ]